shenhao-stu/dgl_captum/README.md

-# Getting started with Captum
+# Explaining Graph Neural Network with Captum

 In this tutorial we demonstrate how to apply feature attribution methods to graphs.
-Specifically, we try to find the most important edges for each instance prediction.
+Specifically, we try to find the most important nodes and edges to the model in node classification..

 We use cora dataset from dgl.data.
 The Cora dataset used in this tutorial only consists of one single graph.